riazarbi/serversetup/README.md

 # serversetup

 ### Introduction and Disclaimer
-This is my personal set of scripts for customizing a basic Ubuntu 16.04 server install.
+This is my personal set of scripts for customizing a basic Ubuntu server install.

+When complete, it will take a fresh Ubuntu 16.04 Server and -

+1) Disable password authentication for SSH access.
+2) Configure UFW firewall.
+3) Install, configure and enable Jupyterhub Server on port 8000.
+4) INstall, configure and enable RStudio Server on port 8787.
+5) Install, configure and enable Tor Hidden Service for SSH remote access.

 It is a very rough work in progress.
 Things may or may not work.

 ### The Plan
 Eventually, you should be avble to use this repo in the following way: